Gallopsled/pwntools/README.md

 # Installation

-Pwntools is best supported on 64-bit Ubuntu LTE releases (12.04, 14.04, and 16.04).
+Pwntools is best supported on 64-bit Ubuntu LTE releases (12.04, 14.04, 16.04 and 18.04).
 Most functionality should work on any Posix-like distribution (Debian, Arch, FreeBSD, OSX, etc.).
-Python 3 is required.
+Python >= 2.7 is required (Python 3 suggested as best).

 Most of the functionality of pwntools is self-contained and Python-only.
 You should be able to get running quickly with